The second season of the Captain Pike led prequel series has finished filming and is in post-production. Expect it to stream in 2023.

 WHERE AND WHEN DOES THIS SHOW FIT IN THE STAR TREK TIMELINE?

-Star Trek: Strange New Worlds debuted to considerable fanfare in early May with a build-up to a series that’s really been decades in the making.
-In Star Trek: Strange New Worlds, the story follows the crew of The Enterprise, but in the timeline before we originally met the cast that would make the show famous.
-Originally intended to be the main character in the series, Captain Christopher Pike is at the helm of the ship.
-And there are other folks who you will recognize from the original series, though now they are younger versions.
-The show is set only a few years before the events of the original Star Trek series or Star Trek 2009.
+Star Trek: Strange New Worlds debuted to considerable fanfare in early May of 2022 with a build-up to a series that’s really been decades in the making.
+In Star Trek: Strange New Worlds, the story follows the crew of The Enterprise, but in a time before we originally met the cast that would make the show famous.

 The events of that series set the stage for what is happening in Strange New Worlds, but at the same time not every character knows about what happened in Discovery, nor do you need to watch that season to understand the newer series.
 All you really need to know is that during the events of Discovery, Pike is given a vision of the future that — in the Strange New Worlds premiere — makes him hesitant to return to the Captain’s chair.

 Strange New Worlds Has A 98% Fresh Rating

 There has been overwhelmingly positive critical consensus on the first season of Strange New Worlds with the show’s Rotten Tomatoes score sitting at 98%.
 And the fans have been along for the ride as well.
 The Audience Score is sitting at 81%.

 The latter is an important number in this franchise because the fans can be as opinionated as they come with these new series, especially ones that affect the Original Series timeline.
 Consider Star Trek: Discovery which has played well with critics, nailing 86% on Rotten Tomatoes for its first four seasons.
 But the 36% Audience Score tells a very (very) different story.